MapperKeeper/jekyll-now/_posts/2017-4-30-MapperKeeper-Tutorial.md

 ## Step 1: Linking Your Social Media Accounts

-Linking your social media accounts with your MapperKeeper account

-you quickly share your map on Twitter and Facebook.
+Linking your social media accounts with your MapperKeeper account lets you quickly share your map on Twitter and Facebook.
 Once linked, you can share a summary and picture of your map to social media with a single click.
 On the dashboard page, **link your desired social media accounts** by clicking *link account* in the left sidebar.
 This step is optional, but strongly encouraged!

 ![link social media accounts](/images/tutorial/link_accts.png)